 - A conference that incorporates global topics

-Awards range from $500 - $2000 per award.
-Projects must be completed by Sept.
-30 of the following year.
+- Projects must be completed by the end of the academic year.

 - Awards may not be used for food, alcohol, or gifts.

 - Acceptable fund uses include speaker fees, venue rental, marketing & promotional materials, among others.

 For more information and to submit an application, fill out the application form.

 The fall deadline to submit is Sept.
 9, 5:00 p.m. | The spring deadline to submit is January 20, 5:00 p.m.